 Tulum Girls' Weekend Itinerary: Cenotes, Yoga, and Beach Clubs

-Why Tulum Is the Perfect Girls' Weekend (Still, in 2026)
+Why Tulum Is Still the Girls' Weekend (Even in 2026)

-Tulum has been the bachelorette capital of Mexico for almost a decade and the appeal has not faded.
-The combination of jungle-meets-Caribbean aesthetic, world-class cenote swimming, beach clubs designed for Instagram, and a wellness scene that genuinely delivers makes it nearly impossible to plan a bad girls trip here.
-Add in direct flights to Cancun, easy USD pricing, and a critical mass of friends who will jump on a long weekend, and you have your November.
+Mira, Tulum has been the bachelorette capital of Mexico for almost a decade and the appeal has not faded.
+The combination of jungle-meets-Caribbean, world-class cenote swimming, beach clubs designed for the camera, and a wellness scene that genuinely delivers makes it nearly impossible to plan a bad girls' trip here.
+Direct flights to Cancun, easy USD pricing, a critical mass of friends who will jump on a long weekend - here is your November.

-This is the playbook we have run multiple times - long weekend (Thursday afternoon to Sunday evening), four-friend group, mid-luxury budget.
-Adjust as needed for bachelorette (add a sash and a private boat), 30th birthday (add cake at every meal), or just-because (no adjustment necessary).
+This is the playbook I have run multiple times - long weekend (Thursday afternoon to Sunday evening), four-friend group, mid-luxury budget.
+Adjust as needed for bachelorette (add a sash and a private boat), 30th birthday (cake at every meal), just-because (no adjustment).

 Two zones.
 Tulum Pueblo (downtown) is the budget zone - cheap eats, taco stands, regular hotels with regular AC, walkable to grocery stores.
-Tulum Hotel Zone (the beach road) is the famous strip - all the iconic boho-luxe hotels along ten miles of beach, stricter pricing, and you need taxis or rentals to move between things.
-For a girls weekend pick the Hotel Zone if your budget allows, and the Pueblo if you would rather spend the money on dinners.
+Tulum Hotel Zone (the beach road) is the famous strip - all the iconic boho-luxe hotels along ten miles of beach, premium pricing, and you need taxis or rentals to move between things.
+For a girls' weekend, Hotel Zone if your budget allows, Pueblo if you would rather spend the money on dinners.

 Hotel Zone Picks

-• Papaya Playa Project - the iconic full-moon party hotel, sustainable cabanas on the beach, 600-1,200 USD per night
+• Papaya Playa Project - the iconic full-moon party hotel, sustainable cabanas on the beach, 600-$1,200 per night.

-• Nomade Tulum - boho-luxe cabanas with on-site wellness center and the famous La Popular beach club, 800-1,500 USD
+• Nomade Tulum - boho-luxe cabanas with on-site wellness center and the famous La Popular beach club, 800-$1,500.

 Pueblo Picks

-Pack light for your weekend - one good weekender duffel handles three days and an evening dress without a checked bag.
+Pack light.
+One good weekender duffel handles three days and an evening dress without a checked bag.

-Dinner at Hartwood if you can get a reservation - it is the famous wood-fired Tulum institution.
-Reserve a month out, walk-in is theoretically possible if you arrive at 5:30 p.m. and stand in line.
-Backup options - Rosa Negra, Arca, Casa Jaguar.
+Dinner at Hartwood if you can get a reservation - the famous wood-fired Tulum institution.
+Reserve a month out, walk-in is theoretically possible if you arrive at 5:30 pm and stand.
+Backups: Rosa Negra, Arca, Casa Jaguar.

-Bring a packable sun hat - you will live in it for the next three days, but the wind on a moped or a moto-taxi will fling it.
+A packable sun hat - you will live in it for three days.
+The wind on a moto-taxi will fling it, so the chin strap matters.

 Friday: Cenotes Day